DavRack/skr/README.md

 <h1 align="center"> Simple Key Remap </h1>

-SKR is a low level, low latency way to remap keys to:
+SKR is a low level, low latency way to remap keys.
+Some of the features of **SKR** are:

-+ Other keys
++ Remap keys to other keys
-+ Shell commands or scripts
++ Remap keys to shell commands or scripts
-+ Sequences of keys, commands and scripts (A.K.A Macros) (needs to be documented but it's there)
 + Function Layers
++ Remap keys to sequences of keys, commands and scripts (A.K.A Macros) (needs to be documented but it's there)
++ Multiple keyboard support

 SKR sits very low in the keyboard stack just above the kernel so its independent of desktop environments, window manager or graphical environments